• Skip to primary navigation

 • Stir in the red chili powder, cumin seeds and add juice of one lemon.

 • Make slight diagonal splits on the chicken with a knife.
-Coat chicken with oil and salt and pepper.
+Coat chicken with oil, salt and pepper.

 • Add the chicken to the yogurt marinade.
 Make sure it’s well-coated.
 Refrigerate for 6 hours or overnight.